jd28/rollnw/lib/nw/smalls/docs/conventions.md

 `load_config!` produces shared rules data.
 Its common path is one load per `(normalized path, entry type)` followed by indexed reads from the cached array.
-Required tables are initialized during profile startup so missing data fails before normal rules execution.
+Required domains are initialized during profile startup so malformed data is diagnosed before normal rules execution.
+Row-local failures leave indexed holes and do not remove valid entries from the domain.
+A structural source failure becomes an empty domain and does not prevent the remaining profile, module, or client from loading.
+Structural package and schema failures remain fatal.
 Optional tooling tables may load lazily only when their API makes the failure explicit.

 Propsets contain live object state.
 The engine creates or finds the row from an object handle; scripts do not construct free-standing propset values.
 If config